-The landslides transformed into three long-runout debris flows (Figure 8).
-At Huitzilac ravine, the main landslide body (landslide A-1, Figure 7c) impacted the opposite side of the valley, partly overtopping it (Figure 4c and 8a).
-Two other soil slips (landslide A-2 and A-3, Figure 7c) contributed to forming the subsequent debris flow, which extended up to 7.7 km from the source before diluting into a streamflow.
-The total observed thickness of the deposit measures up to 3 m, but mud traces on standing trees and on lateral terraces measure up to 10 m on proximal reaches (PO17, Figure 8b) and up to 1.5 m in distal reaches with horizontal surfaces at benches (PO11, Figure 8f).
+The landslides transformed into three long-runout debris flows (Fig. 8).
+At the Huitzilac ravine, the main landslide body (landslide A-1, Fig. 7c) impacted the opposite side of the valley, partly overtopping it (Figs. 4c and 8a).
+Two other soil slips (landslide A-2 and A-3, Fig. 7c) contributed to forming the subsequent debris flow, which extended up to 7.7 km from the source before diluting into a streamflow.
+The total observed thickness of the deposit measures up to 3 m, but mud traces on standing trees and on lateral terraces measure up to 10 m on proximal reaches (PO17, Fig. 8b) and up to 1.5 m in distal reaches with horizontal surfaces at benches (PO11, Fig. 8f).
 In distal reaches, where the channel was shallow, the flow inundated large plains (PO15 and PO19).
-The deposit is massive, dark-gray in color, and mainly consists of sand (77-86%) with a relevant gravel proportion (15%) due to pumice fragment enrichment in proximal reaches (Figure 8i).
-Clay content is less than 1%.
-The lower unit consists of coarse-to-medium ash with evidence of dewatering (Figure 8g).
-At Huevatlaco, the debris-flow runout extended up to 6.4 km (Figure 4).
-The deposit appears as a main unit, dark-gray in color, massive and homogeneous with sand fraction consisting of 70% in proximal reaches (PO01) to 87% in distal reaches (PO05), with up to 15% of silt and less than 1% of clay (Figure 8i, see also Appendix A).
-Overbank deposits show sharp edges up to 10-cm thick (PO02, Figure 8e).
-The total observed thickness is up to 50 cm (Figure 8d, erosion was only incipient at the time of the observation) but watermarks up to 5 m were observed in proximal reaches (PO1701, Figure 8c).
-Finally, the deposit in the Xalipilcayatl ravine extended up to 1.5 km (Figure 7f) and is clearly composed of two main units.
-The lower unit is massive, dark-grey in color and mostly consists of sand fraction (88%, POE03-lower, Figure 8i), up to 1.2 m in thickness, while the upper one is massive, pumice-enriched and represents up to 40% of the total unit (POE04, Figure 8h and 8i).
+The deposit is massive and dark-gray in color and mainly consists of sand (77 %-86 %) with a relevant gravel proportion (15%) due to pumice fragment enrichment in proximal reaches (Fig. 8i).
+Clay content is less than 1 %.
+The lower unit consists of coarse-to-medium ash with evidence of dewatering (Fig. 8g).
+At Hueyatlaco, the debris-flow runout extended up to 6.4 km (Fig. 4).
+The deposit appears as a main unit, dark-gray in color, massive, and homogeneous, with a sand fraction consisting of 70% in proximal reaches (PO01) to 87 % in distal reaches (PO05), with up to 15 % of silt and less than 1 % of clay (Fig. 8i; see also Appendix A).
+Overbank deposits show sharp edges up to 10 cm thick (PO02, Fig. 8e).
+The total observed thickness is up to 50 cm (Fig. 8d; erosion was only incipient at the time of the observation) but watermarks of up to 5 m were observed in proximal reaches (PO1701, Fig. 8c).
+Finally, the deposit in the Xalipilcayatl ravine extended up to 1.5 km (Fig. 7f) and is clearly composed of two main units.
+The lower unit is massive and darkgray in color and mostly consists of sand fraction (88%, POE03-lower; Fig. 8i), up to 1.2 m in thickness, while the